-We can produce private research copies for you, provided that:
+We can produce private research copies for you, if:

-- copying does not cause harm to the item
+- the type of copying you request does not harm the item

-- we are complying with copyright law (much of the archival material, and recent printed books held in Special collections, remain in copyright)
+- we are complying with copyright law.
+Much of our archival material and recent printed books remains in copyright

 How to request a copy

-There is no public photocopier in Special Collections, however, you can use your own digital camera during your visit for personal research.
-As with other types of copying, the physical condition of the original, limits of copyright and other legislation must be taken into account.
+You can use your own digital camera during your visit, for personal research.
+You must take into account the physical condition of the original, copyright and other legislation.

 Publishing and Reuse